 The Domino Club

 The Domino Club is one of our favourite cocktail bars in Leeds.
 It’s an underground drinking den, hidden within Lords Barbering – you’ll have to hunt out the staircase at the back to find your way down to their speakeasy-style bar, but once there, you’ll be treated to a night of one-off cocktails, cost-price whisky and live jazz.
 Their cocktail list has been created in-house by their expert mixologists and includes 24 carefully crafted drinks – try the Floralis, a mix of Botanist Gin, Jasmine tea, Double Dutch cucumber and watermelon soda and sugar with a cucumber ribbon garnish.

 The Domino Club, Grand Arcade, Leeds, West Yorkshire, LS1 6PG.

-A Call Lane institution, Jake’s Bar has been around for a decade.
+A Call Lane institution, Jake’s Bar has been around for over a decade.
 But while they may have changed over the years, one thing has stayed the same – the quality of their cocktails.
 The secret ingredient inevitably comes from their still room – it allows them to create their own spirits and liqueurs, and it’s this little eccentricity that makes them one of the best cocktail bars in Leeds.
 Keep an eye on their latest creations, which can be subbed in for the usual spirits on the cocktail menu – pineapple & basil liquor in your Pina Colada, anyone?

 Jake’s Bar, 29 Call Lane, Leeds, West Yorkshire, LS1 7BT.